-All Generating Facilities seeking Interconnection with Distribution Provider's Transmission System shall apply to the California Independent System Operator (CAISO) for Interconnection and be subject to CAISO Tariff except for Generating Facilities that do not export to the grid or sell any exports sent to the grid (Non-Export Generating Facilities).
+All Generating Facilities seeking Interconnection with Distribution Provider's Transmission System shall apply to the California Independent System Operator (CAISO) for Interconnection and be subject to CAISO Tariff except for i) Net Energy Metering Generating Facilities less than or equal to one megawatt and ii) Generating Facilities that do not export to the grid or sell any exports sent to the grid (Non-Export Generating Facilities).
 Non-Export Generating Facilities subject to Commission jurisdiction shall interconnect under this Rule regardless of whether they interconnect to Distribution Provider's Distribution or Transmission System.

-3. Within 90 days of the adoption of this decision, the Energy Division is authorized to facilitate a workshop in this proceeding to discuss how, where, and when a non-export system could lead to load masking.
-The objective of the workshop is to better understand the specific circumstances where a non-export system could create material operational challenges, including load masking, and explore how to address any such challenges.

-4. Rulemaking 11-09-011 remains open.

-This order is effective today.
+- 4. Pacific Gas and Electric Company, San Diego Gas & Electric Company and Southern California Edison Company shall review the language in all related tariffs that could be impacted by the change in Ordering Paragraph 1.
+Utilities shall include all necessary language revisions for related tariffs in the Tier 2 Advice Letter filing required by Ordering Paragraph 3 above, - 5.
+Within 90 days of the adoption of this decision, the Energy Division is authorized to facilitate a workshop in this proceeding to discuss how, where, and when a non-export system could lead to load masking.
+The objective of the workshop is to better understand the specific circumstances where a non-export system could create material operational challenges, including load masking, and explore how to address any such challenges. - 6.
+Rulemaking 11-09-011 remains open.This order is effective today.Dated July 14, 2022, at Diamond Bar, California.

-Dated \\\\\, at San Francisco, California.